Actindo-AG/Documentation/RetailSuiteAccounting/Integration/04_ManageFiscalYear.md

 #### Prerequisites

-- The accounting is configured via the configuration wizard, see [Run the accounting wizard](./01_RunAccountingWizard.md).
+- The accounting has been configured via the configuration wizard, see [Run the accounting wizard](./01_RunAccountingWizard.md).
-- A valid fiscal year is created, see [Create a fiscal year](#create-a-fiscal-year).
+- A valid fiscal year has been created, see [Create a fiscal year](#create-a-fiscal-year).

 #### Procedure